rgeorgiev583/BrainfuckInterpreter/README.md

 --------

 *Milestone 1 goals:*
-For now none of any importance, apart from accepting a brainfuck program from stdin or from a file as input.
+For now none of any special significance, apart from accepting a brainfuck program from stdin as input and then executing it.

 *Suggestions for Milestone 2:*
 * definition of spatial and temporal constraints on the language's VM